List of creepypastas: Ever Dream This Man?

-Ever Dream This Man? or just "This Man", is a conceptual art project and hoax created by Italian sociologist and marketer Andrea Natella in 2008.
+Ever Dream This Man? (also known as "This Man" and "Dream Man") is a conceptual art project and hoax created by Italian sociologist and marketer Andrea Natella in 2008.
 It revolves around an enigmatic person who reportedly appeared in the dreams of numerous people.
+The hoax is accompanied by a drawing of the person's face.

 The Expressionless

 The Expressionless is a story that was added to the Creepypasta Tumblr in June 2012.
-The story is set in June 1972, where a woman appeared in Cedars-Sinai Medical Center wearing only a gown drenched in blood and with a kitten clamped in her jaw.
-She pulled out the animal, threw it aside, and then collapsed.
+The story is set in June 1972, where a woman with a face reminiscent of a mannequin appeared in Cedars-Sinai Medical Center, wearing only a white gown drenched in blood and, for no reason, with a kitten clamped in her jaw so unnaturally tight.
+Once she arrived, she pulled out the animal from her mouth, threw it aside, and then collapsed on the bed.
 The doctors decided that sedating her would be the best option, but after attempting to do so, she rose from the bed.
 The staff's attempts to restrain her did not stop her from brutally massacring and cannibalizing the majority of the present personnel using her sharp teeth.
 A female doctor who survived the attack nicknamed her "The Expressionless", as throughout the entire incident, even during the peak of her furious assault against the staff, the woman's face remained completely absent of expression.

 Funland

 Funland is a story that was made as a creepypasta by Daron Silvers in 2016.
-The story is set originally in the late 1990s in Tewksbury, Massachusetts, and is centered around a boy and his friends.
-Shortly after the park they went to as children closes down, they come back years later to discover an old animatronic dog that was nostalgic to them.
-In the turn of events, the dog becomes alive and chases them out of the park, leading to bad luck for each person who was at the park that day.
+The story is set originally in the late 1990s in Tewksbury, Massachusetts and is centered around a young man and his two best friends visiting an abandoned amusement park that they frequented as children before it closed down.
+The narrator most wants to see the miniature golf course, specifically the 18th hole that included a large animatronic dog dressed in overalls.
+To the narrator's surprise, upon completing the 18th hole, the now run-down animatronic comes to life and starts chasing him and his friends out of the park.

-Google Maps Balcony Creature

-Google Maps Balcony Creature, or Ghost on the Balcony, is an urban legend about an enigmatic, alien-like figure.
-Some Street View users noticed that a building's balcony that is located in Nancy, France, had a brown, skinny figure that directly looked at them, and this started many speculations about the creature being a real creature while it's just a statue.
-Later, likely due to a request from the property owner of the building, Google censored the building.

-I Feel Fantastic

-"I Feel Fantastic" is a surrealist music video and viral video created by John Bergeron in 2004.
-The video features an animatronic named Tara the Android, an attempt at "the world's first pop star android" according to Bergeron.
-I Feel Fantastic or "Please," is one of five videos by Bergeron with the other videos being on his website and available on DVD.
-One of the videos got re-uploaded to YouTube titled "I Feel Fantastic" with no context by Creepyblog in 2009 and quickly got popular for the Android's uncanniness and the video's creepiness.
-The video's character, Tara the Android, has since made cameos in other media, such as Broadcast Signal Intrusion and Smiling Friends.